Data Protection Notice

 We use a service of Usercentrics GmbH, Sendlinger Strasse 7, 80331 Munich, Germany, to manage consents granted for cookies and similar technologies.
 Detailed information about this can be accessed here.

 For the uniform display of certain typefaces, our web site uses what are called Web Fonts provided by Google.
 When a page is accessed, your browser loads the necessary fonts directly from Google to enable your terminal device to display them correctly.
 To do this, your browser makes a connection to Google servers in the USA.
 As a result of this, Google obtains knowledge that our web site is being accessed through your IP address.

 The use of Google Web Fonts is necessary to ensure a uniform typeface on our web site.
 This represents a legitimate interest within the meaning of Article 6, Para.
 1, Letter f of the GDPR.

 2.1 Collecting and processing personal data

-With your consent, personal data, e.g. your name, your address and your telephone number or e-mail address are communicated to us through your job application.
-In compliance with the General Data Protection Regulation and ensuring that your interests requiring protection are safeguarded, we process this data only in the context of the staff recruitment process for the advertised position or for a similarly situated vacancy for which we are considering employing you.
-If you do not agree to your personal data being processed for a different vacancy, please inform us of this fact in writing to jobs(at)cotac-group.eu after your job application has been submitted, or by post to the following address:
+Personal data, e.g. your name, your address and your telephone number or E-mail address, are transmitted to us, with your consent, through your job application.
+In compliance with the Data Protection Regulation, and safeguarding your protection-worthy interests, we process these data only in the context of the job recruitment process for the advertised position, or for a similar vacancy for which we are considering you.
+If you do not agree to the processing of your personal data for another vacancy, please inform us of this after your job application has been received, in writing, either to firstname.lastname@example.org or by post to the following address:

 Corporate Human Resources